qqmath/seizures-EEG/README.md

-# README for EEG Seizure Prediction Flask App
+# EEG Seizure Prediction Flask App

 ## Project Overview
 This Flask web application is designed to predict epileptic seizures using EEG (Electroencephalogram) data.
 It uses a Python backend with Flask to create an interactive platform where users can input EEG data and receive seizure predictions.